SystemsApproach/private5g/software/start.rst

    2023-04-20T20:21:36Z [INFO][GNBSIM][Summary] Profile Status: PASS

-This particular test, which runs the cryptically named ``pdusessest`` profile, emulates five UEs, each of which registers with the Core, initiates a user plane session, and then send a minimal data packet over that session.
+This particular test, which runs the cryptically named ``pdusessest`` profile, emulates five UEs, each of which: (1) registers with the Core, (2) initiates a user plane session, and (3) sends a minimal data packet over that session.
 If you are interested in the config file that controls the test, including the option of enabling other profiles, take a look at ``deps/gnbsim/config/gnbsim-default.yaml``.
 We return to the issue of customizing gNBsim in a later section.

 Clean Up
 ~~~~~~~~~~~~~~~~~

 We recommend continuing on to the next section before wrapping up, but
-when you are ready to tear down your Quick Start version Aether,
+when you are ready to tear down your Quick Start deployment of Aether,
 simply execute the following commands:

 .. code-block::

-   root@host:/workdir# make aether-gnbsim-uninstall
+   $ make aether-gnbsim-uninstall
-   root@host:/workdir# make aether-5gc-uninstall
+   $ make aether-5gc-uninstall
-   root@host:/workdir# make aether-k8s-uninstall
+   $ make aether-k8s-uninstall

-Finally, note that while we stepped through the system one component
+Note that while we stepped through the system one component at a time,
-at a time, OnRamp includes compound Make targets.
-For example, you
+OnRamp includes compound Make targets.
+For example, you can uninstall
-can uninstall everything covered in this section by typing:
+everything covered in this section by typing:

 .. code-block::

-   root@host:/workdir# make aether-uninstall
+   $ make aether-uninstall

 Look at the ``Makefile`` to see the available set of Make targets.